-Term Project: There will be a term project/assignment for this course that must be carried out individually.
-This term project is made up of two parts: (1) rock collection, and (2) reconnaissance investigation.
-All students are required to assemble their own collection of 10 rocks.
+Term Project and Presentation: There will be a term project for this course that must be carried out individually.
+This term project is made up of two parts: (1) term project paper/report, and (2) term project presentation.
 Necessary background information and knowledge, in addition to the expectations and format of the term project will be provided during class lectures throughout the semester.